learn-co-curriculum/activerecord-crud-intro/README.md

 cat = Cat.first
 ```

-When you are looking for a specific attribute, but keep in mind this will return the first entry that it finds in the database.
+When you are looking for a specific attribute you can use the `find_by` method, but keep in mind this will only return the first entry that it finds.

 ```ruby
 maru = Cat.find_by(name: "Maru")